Memory Gym: Towards Endless Tasks to Benchmark Memory Capabilities of Agents: Introduction

 Imagine embarking on a long-awaited family vacation, with the open road stretching ahead.
-As the car hums along, a lively atmosphere envelops the passengers, young and old alike, as they engage in a playful game of ``I packed my bag".
+As the car hums along, a lively atmosphere envelops the passengers, young and old alike, as they engage in a playful game of ``I packed my bag''.
+Each family member takes turns adding an item to an imaginary bag, attempting to remember and recite the growing list correctly.
 However, as the game unfolds and the list lengthens, the passengers encounter mounting challenges illustrating the finite nature of their individual memories.
 Despite best efforts, varying strategies, and different capabilities, the weight of the growing list eventually leads to resignation.
-Due to the game's ever-growing or endless concept, it serves as a revealing test of memory effectiveness, showcasing the limitations that individuals face when confronted with the increasing demands of retention and recall.